A frequency resolved atlas of the sky in continuous gravitational waves: Introduction

+Astronomy begun with the observation of light from persistent sources.
+Gravitational-wave astronomy, on the contrary, started with the observation of signals from the merger of compact stars, which are loud transient events lasting less than a minute \cite{LIGOScientific:2021djp}.

+This paper is about a different type of gravitational wave signals: those consistently ``ON" over months and even years.
+Such signals, commonly referred to as continuous gravitational waves, are expected from a variety of astrophysical scenarios and could be detected by the LIGO, Virgo or KAGRA interferometers \cite{aligo, avirgo, KAGRA:2022fgc}.
+Among the scenarios that could give rise to continuous waves detectable by ground-based detectors there are rotating neutron stars emitting due to a sustained quadrupolar deformation, fluid oscillations \cite{Haskell:2015psa,Lindblom:1998wf, bo_rmodes} as well as more exotic scenarios as superradiance from ultralight bosons around spinning black holes \cite{superradiance, Zhu:2020tht,LIGOScientific:2021jlr}.

+The detection of a continuous gravitational wave will lead to high-precision tests of General Relativity and, depending on the emission mechanism, may probe the interior and physics of neutron stars in an entirely new way or unveil new physics \cite{Arvanitaki:2009fg}.
+For this reason there exist a variety of research efforts aiming at detecting such signals \cite{keith_review}.

-For broad searches over weeks of data or longer, a broad variety of approaches is used because the most sensitive methods cannot be used due to computational limitations.
-In these cases one has to sacrifice breadth of search or sensitivity or both.
-Our loosely coherent algorithms \cite{loosely_coherent, loosely_coherent2, loosely_coherent3} and, in particular, the Falcon search pipeline \cite{O2_falcon, O2_falcon2, O2_falcon3} that is used for the analysis presented here, has performed very well in this trade-off.
+Computational searches combining data collected over weeks or even longer periods are carried out using a broad variety of approaches.
+This variety arises because the most sensitive methods cannot be used due to computational limitations so different speed-optimized methods have been designed, that sacrifice either breadth of search or sensitivity, or a bit of both.
+Our loosely coherent algorithms \cite{loosely_coherent, loosely_coherent2, loosely_coherent3} and, in particular, the Falcon search pipeline \cite{O2_falcon, O2_falcon2, O2_falcon3} that is used for the analysis presented here, have performed very well in this trade-off.

-Here we present the results of our search of LIGO public O3a data \cite{O3aDataSet} for continuous gravitational wave signals with frequency between $\simeq$ 500 and 1000\,Hz.
-Compared to our earlier analyses on O2 data i) we search a spindown range larger by a factor $\gtrsim$ 16.
-This provides a larger margin ($\times 2.9$ at $1000$\,Hz) for Doppler shifts due to stellar motion and energy loss due to magnetic fields ii) we use the more sensitive O3a data set iii) we provide a {\em frequency-resolved atlas of the sky} \cite{data}, i.e. upper limits on the gravitational wave intrinsic strain $h_0$ and measured signal-to-noise ratios (SNR) as a function of signal frequency and source sky-position.

-The atlas provides sky-resolved data for every $45$\,mHz signal-frequency band.
-The sky resolution increases linearly with frequency, and at $1000$\,Hz for any point on the sky there is a grid point within a $0.26^\circ$ radius.
-For each sky pixel and atlas frequency bin ($45$\,mHz) we provide a 95\% confidence level upper limits on the strain of continuous wave gravitational wave signals.
-The upper limits reported in the atlas are maximized over frequency in each 45 mHz bin, over nearby sky positions and over source orientation.
-The upper limits at the native resolution are obtained from the gravitational wave power values through the application of the universal statistic \cite{universal_statistics}.
-We also provide the maximum SNR value and the corresponding frequency.
-Our simulations show that if the maximum SNR exceeds 9, the signal frequency is within $0.6$\,mHz of the frequency of the maximum, with 95\% confidence.